 He has considerable experience of HMO and private sector landlord licensing, advising and acting successfully for both local authorities and landlords in relation to challenges to schemes, prosecutions for breach of licence conditions and HMO management requirements, and tribunal appeals concerning licence conditions.
 He represented the landlords in R (Peat) v Hyndburn BC EWHC 1739 (Admin); R (Regas) v Enfield LBC; R (Croydon Property Forum) v Croydon LBC; Windsor and Maidenhead RBC v Badiani (2015) and the local authority in R (Rotherham Action Group) v Rotherham BC.

-Other recent issues he has dealt with include disaggregation of social rents for the purposes of the Housing and Planning Act 2016, disposal and redevelopment of Part 2 stock, service charge and other leasehold disputes, tenancy deposits and scheme rules, security of tenure and possession proceedings, introductory and demoted tenancies, right-to-buy (especially properties particularly suitable for the elderly), housing benefit (including bedroom tax and benefit cap issues), grants and subsidies and anti-social behaviour.
+Other issues he has dealt with include disaggregation of social rents for the purposes of the Housing and Planning Act 2016, disposal and redevelopment of Part 2 stock, service charge and other leasehold disputes, tenancy deposits and scheme rules, security of tenure and possession proceedings, introductory and demoted tenancies, right-to-buy (especially properties particularly suitable for the elderly), housing benefit (including bedroom tax and benefit cap issues), grants and subsidies and anti-social behaviour.

 He also appeared in most of the leading decisions in the Supreme Court and Court of Appeal concerning Human Rights Act defences to possession proceedings against non-secure occupiers, including